Reem-lab/house-booking-back-end/README.md

 ```

-open on your browser "localhost:3000"
+The server will be running on "localhost:3001"
 ```

 ## Authors